sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/arthashAstram/bArhaspatyasUtram.md

 राजा त्वशासन्पास्य तदवाप्नोति किल्विषम् \।\। ३३ ॥**

  The verse 32nd is Manusmriti VIII, 38, andverse 33rd is Manu VIII.316.
- It may, therefore, after this beief discussion be safely concluded that the original Smriti of Manu was like the present one composed in [verse](# " I hope to discuss this subject in detail at some later date.").
+ It may, therefore, after this beief discussion be safely concluded that the original Smriti of Manu was like the present one composed in verse[^3].

+[^3]: " I hope to discuss this subject in detail at some later date."

 V. THE SMRITI OF BRIHASPATI.

  Like its original, the Manusmriti, the Smriti of Brihaspati was also in verse.
 That work is however lost now (if it may not be unearthed by some future researches).
 The small collection of some shlokas which is generally called the Brihaspati Smriti is but a child's play as compared with the Bárhaspatya Shástra referred to in the Mahábhárata.
 Professor Julius Jolly collected fragments of Brihaspatismriti from different law books and and their commentaries, for translating them in the

 S. B. E. Vol. XXXIIIBut these fragments are also incomplete.
-An exhaustive collection of all the sayings of Brihaspati will not be a fruitless task for some future [scholar.](# "After the above lines were written I read in the Vedic Magazine that Pandit Jaideva Vidyalankar of the Gurukul Kangri is busy with this work and will shortly bring out this useful collection.")
+An exhaustive collection of all the sayings of Brihaspati will not be a fruitless task for some future scholar.[^4]

 VI KAUTILYAAND BRIHASPATI.

+[^4]: "After the above lines were written I read in the Vedic Magazine that Pandit Jaideva Vidyalankar of the Gurukul Kangri is busy with this work and will shortly bring out this useful collection."

  Just as the views attributed to the school of Manu by Kautilya and his follower Kâmandaka are not to be met with in the present law-book of Manu, so also the views ascribed to the school of Brihaspati by Kautilya are not found in the collected fragments of Brihaspati.
 Brihaspati is referred to on six different occasions by Kautilya.
 See pages.
 6, 29, 63, 177, 192,and 375. *(Text, second edition)*